Biplane fighter aces

 (a) Probably claimed in combat with Blenheims from 113 Squadron.
 Italian fighters claimed six and one probable.
 113 Squadron lost three aircraft.
 L8436 flown by Pilot Officer Pike was damaged by flak and ditched; the crew became PoWs.
 L8447 flown by Flying Officer W. R. P. K. Mason was shot down in flames by fighters and the crew was killed.
 L8522 flown by Flight Sergeant R. H. Knott was shot down in flames by fighters and the crew was killed.

 (b) Probably claimed in combat with Gladiators from 33 Squadron, which lost one when Pilot Officer Preston baled out.
-The 13a Gruppo claimed two Gladiators and two Blenheims while getting four CR.42s damaged.
+The 13a Gruppo claimed two Gladiators while getting four CR.42s damaged.
 The 10a Gruppo claimed one shared Gladiator without losses.

 (c) Claimed in combat with Gladiators from 33 Squadron, which claimed four and one probably destroyed while losing one Gladiator.
-The 10o Gruppo claimed two or three destroyed and one damaged for the loss of one CR.42 while the 13o Gruppo claimed one without losses.
+The 10o Gruppo claimed two or three destroyed and one damaged for the loss of one CR.42 and one damaged while the 13o Gruppo claimed one without losses.

-(d) Possibly claimed in combat with Blenheims from 45 Squadron, which lost two aircraft during the morning.
+(d) Possibly claimed in combat with Blenheims from 45 Squadron, which returned without damage.

 (e) Probably Hurricane from 274 Squadron even if this unit didn’t report any clash with Fiat CR.42s during the day.